-She argued that she did not have sufficient information about husband’s property.
-Wife did not argue that she did not voluntarily sign the premarital agreement.
+She argued that she did not have sufficient information about her husband’s property.
+The wife did not argue that she did not voluntarily sign the premarital agreement.
 She admitted that she had not read it.

-Wife failed to meet her burden.
-She did not prove that she did not have, or reasonably could not have had, an adequate knowledge of husband’s property or financial obligations.
-Wife cannot claim a lack of understand of the agreement or that it misled her.
+The wife failed to meet her burden.
+She did not prove that she did not have, or reasonably could not have had, an adequate knowledge of the husband’s property or financial obligations.
+The wife cannot claim a lack of understanding of the agreement or that it misled her.
 She had not read it.

 The Court properly found that the agreement was not substantively or procedurally unconscionable.
 The parties had waived maintenance.
-But that was not effective until dissolution or at time of a legal separation.
-So, the court did not err in awarding temporary maintenance during pendency of the dissolution proceedings.
+But that was not effective until the dissolution or at the time of a legal separation.
+So, the court did not err in awarding temporary maintenance during the pendency of the dissolution proceedings.

 In re Marriage of Woodrum, 2018 IL App (3d) 170369 (September 20, 2018)